FREE CONSULTATIONS

 Pre-existing conditions put patients at risk for other health problems.
 For example, some of the risk factors for a stroke include prior TIA within 72 hours (transient ischemic attack), diabetes, heart disease, high blood pressure, and sickle cell disease.
 If a patient has any symptoms of a stroke, doctors must recognize these pre-existing conditions as risk factors and order the proper tests to give an accurate diagnosis.

-Failure to Order or Properly Read Tests
+Failure to Order or Interpret Tests Properly

 A study published in the Journal of the American Medical Association in 2024 found that 23 percent of patients transferred to an intensive care unit or who died in the hospital had a missed or delayed diagnosis.
 Of the errors, 17 percent led to temporary or permanent patient harm.
 The researchers found that faults in testing and clinical assessment were the biggest factors in diagnostic errors.